martinprobson/code-quality-tools/java/checkstyle/README.md

 This [plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin/index.html) checks Java code formatting against conventions.
 In this case the plugin has been configured to check against modified [Google's coding conventions](https://google.github.io/styleguide/javaguide.html).

-There is some dodgy code in the test directory of this repo (spring-data-jpa branch), so to see this plugin in action, change `<includeTestSourceDirectory>` to true in the `pom.xml`, so that the test classes get checked as well: -

 ```xml
 <configuration>
     <configLocation>checkstye-checks.xml</configLocation>   <!-- Use modified google code checks -->